Iris pseudacorus: Cultivation

-Other cultivars known include; Alba (with pale cream flowers) and Golden Fleece (with dark yellow flowers).
+Other cultivars known include Alba (with pale cream flowers) and Golden Fleece (with dark yellow flowers).

-It used to grow in the ditch of the fortified city of Mdina, on the island of Malta, where water was readily available, but since the renovation of the ditch it has since vanished from the area.

 Invasive species

-In some regions (including the USA and South Africa) where it is not native, it has escaped from cultivation to establish itself as an invasive aquatic plant which can create dense, monotypic stands, outcompeting other plants in the ecosystem.
+In some regions (including the US and South Africa) where it is not native, it has escaped from cultivation to establish itself as an invasive aquatic plant which can create dense, monotypic stands, outcompeting other plants in the ecosystem.
 Where it is invasive, it is tough to remove on a large scale.
 Even ploughing the rhizomes is often ineffective.
 It has been banned in some areas but is still widely sold in others for use in gardens.

-Iris pseudacorus is reported as invasive in Connecticut, Delaware, Maryland, New Hampshire, North Carolina, Oregon, Tennessee, Virginia, Vermont, Washington, Wisconsin, and West Virginia.
+Iris pseudacorus is reported as invasive in Connecticut, Delaware, Maryland, New Hampshire, New Jersey, North Carolina, Oregon, Tennessee, Virginia, Vermont, Washington, Wisconsin, and West Virginia.

+Relationship to fleur-de-lis

+According to Pierre Augustin Boissier de Sauvages, an 18th-century French naturalist and lexicographer, the name fleur-de-lis applied to the heraldic symbol may be related to Iris pseudacorus rather than to a lily, based on the shape and yellow colour of the flower.